indie-mirror/indienet-docs/content/engine/technology-stack/authentication.en.md

 ## Public Key Authentication

+Note: we should keep in mind how Mastodon uses public-key authentication for message verification (see https://web-payments.org/vocabs/security#publicKey)

 ### Resources

-  * For a general guide on application of cryptography for deelopers, see the book [Serious Cryptography: A Practical Introduction to Modern Encryption](https://nostarch.com/seriouscrypto)
+  * For a general guide on application of cryptography for developers, see the book [Serious Cryptography: A Practical Introduction to Modern Encryption](https://nostarch.com/seriouscrypto)

   * [feathers-authentication-publickey](https://github.com/amaurymartiny/feathers-authentication-publickey): “Public Key authentication strategy for feathers-authentication using Passport” ([Example.](https://github.com/amaurymartiny/feathers-authentication-publickey/tree/master/example))